nzfeng/gc-polyscope-tetmesh-demo/README.md

 bin/main <path_to_tetmesh>
 ```

 Some example data is in the `data/` directory.
-For example, to test out the hand mesh,
+For example, to test out the armadillo mesh (which has meshed the inside/outside of an armadillo), run

 ```
-bin/main ../data/hand.tet
+bin/main ../data/armadillo.mesh
 ```

-Also try out the `volumes_and_views` branches of Polyscope to get enhanced options for volume meshes.
+You can add slice planes, etc. by hitting the `Options` button in the Polyscope GUI.

+# Notes

+This demo uses the `volumes_and_views2` branch of Polyscope.
 I believe Thomas Carey added smoother slice plane, isosurface visuals.

+It seems like libigl only has support reading from .mesh and .msh files (the latter being output from TetGen.)